 Nelson Mandela said, “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”

 It’s not easy to learn another language, and it’s more than just knowing how to say “hello” or “cat”.
 Learning a language takes time and dedication.
 I started learning French at age 10 and German at 13.
-I lived in the south of France last year, which helped me toward my fluency, as well as submersion in other cultures.
+I studied in the south of France last year, which helped me toward my fluency, as well as submersion in other cultures.
 I made friends with amazing people who spoke Japanese and Arabic.
 They taught me a little bit of their language and it stuck with me.

 With the fabulous World Wide Web at the tip of our fingers, literally, learning a language is now easier than ever.
 I’ve spent my times on websites like I.E. Languages, LanguagePod 101, Duolingo, and countless others.
 There are dozens of apps for smartphone users that cover a variety of languages.
 For example, I have apps to help me learn Norsk (Norwegian), Russian, German, Japanese, Spanish, and, of course, French.
 You can even download podcasts from iTunes that are there specifically to help you learn a language.